 - Reliable Wi-Fi and fiber-based private office networks

 - Reliable conference lines and various IoT devices

 - A balance between eco-friendly architecture and smart tech

 - The latest building entrance security and cybersecurity

-Those offices that use these advanced technologies will have an edge on many competitors.
+Those offices that use these advanced technologies will have an edge over many competitors.

-Human Resources Are a Key Component to Company Success
+Human Resources Are a Key Component of Company Success

 Successful companies in any sector create the right fit between employees and jobs.
 The all-around office leaders must gain adequate knowledge and skills in these areas: